-Building on over a decade of investment by national governments and the European Commission, EGI supports 20,000 researchers across many fields of research with a wide range of technical and infrastructure services.
+Building on a decade of investment through previous projects funded by by national governments and the European Commission, EGI supports 20,000 researchers across many fields of research with a wide range of technical and infrastructure services.
 EGI's services are distributed across Europe and beyond over more than 350 resource centres, supporting in excess of 1.2 computing million jobs per day, as well as data storage, transfer and open access.